flux-framework/flux-operator/examples/services/sidecar/flux-restful/README.md

 This example demonstrates installing and running a basic Flux Restful Server as a sidecar service alongside the lead broker.
 We might want to do this to easily community from one Flux Cluster to a second Flux cluster, possibly in an entirely different environment
 (e.g, HPC to cloud).
 In this example we will jump right to using the cloud, since we don't care about a local cluster.
+We take two approaches:

+ - Google Cloud: uses a simple ingress (provided natively in GKS) with a NodePort, and we connect directly to the node
+ - AWS: requires created a load balancer for the service and then connecting to it.

+For both cases, we can interact with the Flux Restful Service via an IP address (and port if needed), and both have authentication of a base64 encoded username and password to first connect, and then tokens generated and passed back and forth between the client and server.
+They are also encrypted with a shared secret so sniffing wouldn't be problematic.
+I'm not a security person, but that's the best setup I could throw together at the time.
+There is also a web interface (with the same auth) but I find it a bit janky to login (you need to go to the FastAPI docs page).
+It needs more work to preserve the login state, which I never went back to.
 If you want to learn more about Flux Restful (currently in Python) see [the repository](https://github.com/flux-framework/flux-restful-api) for details.
 Ideally we will be able to develop a similar API in Go, however this would require Go bindings to flux-core (which do not exist yet).

 ## Usage